Ukrainians claim to have destroyed large Russian warship in Berdyansk – KION546

 Social media videos showed fires raging at the dockside, with a series of secondary explosions reverberating across the city.

-The Armed Forces of Ukraine said they had “destroyed a large landing ship,” which they named as the “Orsk.”
+The Armed Forces of Ukraine said they had “destroyed a large landing ship,” which they named as the “Orsk” in a post on Facebook.

 Several Russian ships had been unloading military equipment at Berdyansk in recent days, according to reports from the port by Russian media outlets.